flaccid/chart-flex/README.md

 - make the `NOTES.txt` and `_helpers.tpl` work nicely based on chosen workload type(s)
 - tests with terratest
 - make jobs an array like cronjobs without boolean toggle
+- support multiple containers in the deployment pod besides init containers

 ## Prerequisites